 Companies must ensure that corporate data is secured and treated in the same manner, regardless if it is used from the office or from someone’s home.

 Email archiving is an automated process of archiving all emails from your company into one central location accessible by employees at any time.
-The main benefits of this are recovery of the lost or accidentally deleted emails, and all of this is done with a properly defined email retention policy that is defined by your corporate governance and complies with the industry and government regulations.
+The main benefits of this are a recovery of the lost or accidentally deleted emails, and all of this is done with a properly defined email retention policy that is defined by your corporate governance and complies with the industry and government regulations.

 How can ITAF help you?